t-mac81/paragliding-logbook/README.md

 ## How to bootstrap the project

-Since the project resides on AWS you must have user privileges in the AWS account tied to the amplify project.
+Since the project backend resides on AWS you must have user privileges in the AWS account tied to the amplify project.

-- Setup your security credentials in AWS IAM<br/>
+- Setup your security credentials in AWS IAM
-- Clone the repository<br/>
+- Clone the repository
-- run `npm install`<br/>
+- run `npm install`
-- run `amplify pull`<br/>
+- run `amplify pull` and use the credential obtained above
-- run `amplify codegen`<br/>
+- run `amplify codegen`

 ## Screenshots